Riegle–Neal Interstate Banking and Branching Efficiency Act of 1994

-The Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994 [IBBEA] amended the laws governing federally chartered banks in order to restore the laws' competitiveness with the recently relaxed laws governing state-chartered banks.
+The Riegle–Neal Interstate Banking and Branching Efficiency Act of 1994 (IBBEA) amended the laws governing federally chartered banks in order to restore the laws' competitiveness with the recently relaxed laws governing state-chartered banks.
 The goal was the return to a balance between the benefits of a state bank charter versus a federal bank charter.
 Among other notable changes, the Act stipulated that a federally chartered bank wishing to expand must first undergo a review of its Community Reinvestment Act compliance.
+Congress approved the bill by September 14, 1994.
+The bill was signed by Bill Clinton on September 29, 1994.

 Expansion of the Community Reinvestment Act

-Three sections of the IBBEA address and expand the Community Reinvestment Act.

-In section 107 ("EQUALIZING COMPETITIVE OPPORTUNITIES FOR UNITED STATES AND FOREIGN BANKS"):